 80-100 Word Objectives Overview:

-The goal of this project is to automate the acquisition, processing and delivery of evapotranspiration data to the New Mexico Office of the State Engineer.
-Dr. Fisher’s PT-JPL Evapotranspiration model ingests the NCEP, MODIS Land and Atmosphere datasets we acquire to compute daily global evapotranspiration products.
+The goal of this project is to automate the acquisition, processing, and delivery of evapotranspiration data to the New Mexico Office of the State Engineer.
+Dr. Fisher’s PT-JPL Evapotranspiration model ingests the NCEP and MODIS Land and Atmosphere datasets we acquire to compute daily global evapotranspiration products.
 These products create valuable and timely data for any decision-maker in the ranching, water resources, drought assessment and fire-response communities.
-In particular, these communities in the Eastern Plains Region of New Mexico will have access to our daily ET products through an interactive web map application enabling them to improve management planning and assessment.
+In particular, these communities, in the Eastern Plains Region of New Mexico, will have access to our daily ET products through an interactive web map application enabling them to improve management planning and assessment.

 Abstract:

 With the Southwestern region of the United States experiencing unprecedented drought conditions, improving and deploying real time applications enable water resource managers to plan and manage more effectively.
-Our daily evapotranspiration products provide a superior temporal and spatial resolution assessment of rangeland conditions, consequently enhancing decisions related to cattle management, emergency response for rapid rangeland and farmland deterioration, fire management risk decisions and determining drought severity.
+Our daily evapotranspiration (ET) products provide a superior temporal and spatial resolution assessment of rangeland conditions, consequently enhancing decisions related to cattle management, emergency response for rapid rangeland and farmland deterioration, fire management risk decisions, and determining drought severity.
 The current assessment methods that New Mexico land managers and decision-makers utilize include spatially limited in situ spot check as well as weekly Normalized Difference Vegetation Indices (NDVI) and ET products for New Mexico counties.
-The current methods are insufficient because of difficult accessibility, limited information and lack of distribution.
-Our automated, streamlined, non-proprietary ET products delivered to the New Mexico Office of the State Engineer will prove to be critical in enhancing water resource decision-making.
+The current methods are insufficient because of difficult accessibility, limited information, and lack of distribution.
+Our automated and streamlined, non-proprietary ET products delivered to the New Mexico Office of the State Engineer will prove to be critical in enhancing water resource decision-making.

 Community Concerns:

-The eastern portion of New Mexico suffers from consistent drought conditions throughout the last decade, negatively impacting agriculture, ranching, and the gas and oil industries.
+Eastern New Mexico has suffered from consistent drought conditions throughout the last decade, negatively impacting agriculture, ranching, and the gas and oil industries.

 Prolonged and unprecedented drought conditions continue with the possibility of worsening in the future to due climatic changes.